brugal/q3vm/README.md

 Note that messages regarding dereferencing use '.' and '->' notation appended to the symbol name.
 Pointer and array declaractions can't contain spaces.
-Template opening and closing braces need to be the first and single character in a line.
+Template opening braces can be at the end of the same line as declarations or be the first and single character in the subsequent line.
+Template closing braces need to be the first and single character in a line.

 Defines for array sizes can be declared with `%arrayConstant name value`.
 The declaration can't be used while a template is currently being defined.